 These columns will get auto-populated for a document which is uploaded either using Matter Center app or directly on SharePoint document library or using file explorer.

 Once Content Types are associated to the created matter, an Outlook view will be created inside the matter library.
 The OneNote table of contents file will be created under the OneNote library.
 The name of OneNote table of contents file is same as the matter library.

+Link for that Matter library will be https://<tenancyurl>/<ManagedPathName>/<clientcollection>/<guid>/

 This matter library will contain custom view named Outlook view.
 This custom view will be having following columns: